masbicudo/UFRJ-Trabalho-SO-Escalonador/readme.md

 # Limitations

-- No check after invoking malloc
+- No check after invoking malloc, this could cause out of memory bugs.

-- All queues support max amount of processes
+- All queues support max amount of processes, this is not realistic, it should grow depending on the system load.

+- Last access time is not really something that can be done in real hardware, what is done is to set the access bit to 0 every N time units, and check which of them were set to 1 in the mean time.
+    We are not doing this in this simulation... we just store the current time unit on each access.

 ## Memory
 - Installed RAM is given in terms of frames, not in terms of bytes
 - Swap size is not specified, we assumed no limits at all

-# Assumptions
+## Assumptions

 - the program starts always at the virtual address 0
 - the program has no limit to the amount of virtual memory available